-The School of Chemical Sciences has experienced significant growth in its educational programs over the past several years.
-This growth has placed considerable strain on the School's facilities.
+(21) The School of Chemical Sciences has experienced significant growth in its educational programs over the past several years.
+This growth has placed considerable strain on the school's facilities.
 The general assignment and departmental classrooms and associated ancillary spaces located on the west side of Noyes Laboratory are heavily used and require repairs, upgrades, envelope improvements, new systems, and innovative technologies to provide appropriate instructional space for the growing number of students educated there.
 The \$6.4 million proposed renovation will provide 15,000 gross square feet of new instructional areas and associated support spaces.

-Accordingly, the Chancellor, University of Illinois at Urbana-Champaign, and the Vice President, University of Illinois with the concurrence of the appropriate administrative officers recommends that the Noyes Laboratory, West Classroom Renovation be approved with a budget of \$6.4 million.
+Accordingly, the chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, with the concurrence of the appropriate administrative officers, recommends that the Noyes Laboratory west classroom renovation be approved with a budget of \$6.4 million.

-The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The

-General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.

-Funds for this project are available from Academic Facilities Maintenance Fund Assessment Funds and institutional funds operating budget of the UrbanaChampaign campus.
+Funds for this project are available from Academic Facilities Maintenance Fund Assessment Funds and institutional funds operating budget of the Urbana-Champaign campus.